Forwardspace/SGE/docs/source/usage/qsg.rst

 	  TODO: create a default ShaderProgram to allow users to skip this step

-A Camera has to be created to describe the positon and rotation of the viewer:
+A :doc:`Camera <../classes/objects/camera>` has to be created to describe the positon and rotation of the viewer:
 ::
 	sge::Camera::Camera();

 	//eg.
 	auto camera = sge::Camera();

-The Camera then has to be set as the current one in sge::Renderer:
+The :doc:`Camera <../classes/objects/camera>` then has to be set as the current one in Renderer:
 ::
 	sge::Renderer::setCurrentCamera(camera);